HOU-SZ/tigerkin/README.md

 ## Configuration
 All configuration items are as following, and can be set by a configuration file.

-- Name: Server Name
+- `Name`: Server Name
-- Host: Server IP
+- `Host`: Server IP
-- TcpPort: Server Port
+- `TcpPort`: Server Port
-- MaxConn: Maximum number of client connections allowed
+- `MaxConn`: Maximum number of client connections allowed
-- WorkerPoolSize: Maximum number of workers in the worker pool
+- `WorkerPoolSize`: Maximum number of workers in the worker pool
-- MaxPacketSize: Maximum size of every message packet
+- `MaxPacketSize`: Maximum size of every message packet
-- MaxWorkerTaskLen: The maximum number of tasks in the message queue corresponding to each worker
+- `MaxWorkerTaskLen`: The maximum number of tasks in the message queue corresponding to each worker
-- MaxMsgChanLen: Maximum buffer length for sending messages message to client with buffer
+- `MaxMsgChanLen`: Maximum buffer length for sending messages message to client with buffer

 A simple example of a configuration file is as follows.
 Please place the configuration file in the conf path and name it tigerkin.json.
 ```json